top of page

 Pulling in Financial Resources

 As well as receiving income through participants’ gifts, we’re also tapping into other sources of funding.
-To date we have received two Big Lottery Awards for All grants, as well as a grant from Norfolk Community Foundation’s Love Norfolk fund.
+To date we have received two Big Lottery Awards for All grants, as well as two grants from Norfolk Community Foundation’s Love Norfolk fund.
 Looking ahead, we have plans to run a Crowdfunder campaign inviting financial support from our network of friends and supporters.
-These funding sources subsidise our group journey and help ensure we can continue to remove financial barriers to people attending our workshops.
+These funding sources subsidise our group journey and help ensure we can continue to remove financial barriers for people attending our workshops.

 Creating Abundance